EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 will also be permitted to use the RDP connection.

 ### Software catalogue

+The instructions in this section match the instructions given in the [EIDF Virtual Machine Service Documentation](../virtualmachines/docs.md#software-catalogue).

 You can install packages from the software catalogue at a later time, even if you didn't select a package when first creating the machine.